- Academic Affairs

-After you apply for federal student financial aid, you'll get your FAFSA results in an e-mail report by the next business day after your FAFSA has been processed or by mail within 7-10 days.
-This report is called a Student Aid Report or SAR.
+After you apply for federal student financial aid, you'll get your FAFSA results in an email report by the next business day after your FAFSA has been processed or by mail within seven to 10 days.
+This report is called a Student Aid Report.
 Your SAR details all the information you provided on your FAFSA.
 If there are no corrections or additional information you must provide, the SAR will contain your Expected Family Contribution (EFC), which is the number that’s used to determine your eligibility for federal student aid.

 A loan for which a borrower is not responsible for the interest while in an in-school, grace, or deferment status.
 Subsidized loans include Direct Subsidized, Direct Subsidized Consolidation Loans, Federal Subsidized Stafford Loans, and Federal Subsidized Consolidation Loans.